Instantons on multi-Taub-NUT Spaces I: Asymptotic Form and Index Theorem: The Index Theorem

+Observe that if $\Psi$ is a $p-$form (possibly with values in $ad(E)$), then for $y$ large.
+Hence in the $g'$ metric, we have

-\begin{proposition} The Dirac operators associated to $g=g_{\mathrm{TN}_k}$ and $g'$ have the same $L^2$-index. \end{proposition} \begin{proof} Near infinity, the conformal factor can be written as $e^{-2u}=\frac{1}{Vr^2}$ so, asymptotically, the corresponding Dirac operators are related by
+\begin{proposition} The Dirac operators associated to $g=g_{\mathrm{TN}_k}$ and $g'$ have the same $L^2$-index. \end{proposition} \begin{proof} Write the conformal factor as $e^{-2u},$ then near infinity it has the form $e^{-2u}=\frac{1}{Vr^2},$ so the corresponding Dirac operators are related by